The Basics Part 2: Your Buying Paths & Next Steps

 | What to do next | Secure financing, verify eligibility, and track listings and deadlines | Contact the program manager early to confirm eligibility, funding, and property requirements |

-No matter which path you take, you’re on your way to stable homeownership.
-While deed-restricted homes have a few extra steps, those requirements are exactly what protect the home’s future.
+No matter which path you take, youโre on your way to stable homeownership.
+While deed-restricted homes have a few extra steps, those requirements are exactly what protect the homeโs future.

 Most deed-restricted purchases include some combination of the steps below.

-Review program guidelines and deed restriction terms
+Program guidelines: Review the long-term rules and deed restriction terms for the property.

 Note: While lender pre-qualification is a helpful starting point, a pre-approval carries significantly more weight.
 Be sure to ask your lender about the differences and whether they have experience working with deed-restricted programs and transactions.